 0800 802 1509 or click the request a quote button on this page.

-Some makes of hobs scratch easily so don't.
-But if you see scratches they have been probably caused by general use over time.
+Some makes of hobs scratch easily some don't.
+If you see scratches they have been probably caused by general use over time.
 Or you may have only just noticed smaller scratches that weren't there before because of the addition of new lights in your kitchen.
 You can't remove scratches on a badly scratched hob.
 They have been caused by moving the pans across them.

 Yes they will do the job of cleaning the glass.
 But they won't remove the more difficult marks or build up caused by burnt on carbon.
 To remove these you'd need a glass scraper and probably the services of a professional oven cleaner from OvenGleamers.